tommyngx/kneeSGM/Readme.md

 # "Opportunities don't happen, you create them" — Chris Grosser

-The process of using the image classification model is carried out as follows.
+KneeSGM: The process of using the image classification model is carried out as follows.

 ## 1. Data Preparation